Explainable Visual Anomaly Detection via Concept Bottleneck Models: CBM training Modalities

+where $\mathcal{L}_{C_j}$ denotes the loss associated with the $j$-th concept prediction.
+Separately, the label predictor is trained using the ground-truth concept vectors $\mathbf{c}$ as inputs.

+where $\mathcal{L}_Y$ is the loss for the downstream label prediction.
+Note that, during deployment, $\hat{f}$ takes as input the predicted concept vector $\mathbf{\hat{c}} = \hat{g}(\mathbf{x})$ rather than the true ones.
+This may lead to a shift between the training and inference input distributions, potentially degrading performance.

+\textbf{Sequential training}: first, $g$ is trained as in the independent setting; then, $f$ is trained directly on these predicted concepts $\hat{\mathbf{c}} = \hat{g}(\mathbf{x})$ rather than the ground truth ones.

-Table \ref{tab:results_cbm_paradigms} displays a comparison of the results obtained by the three \ac{CBM} paradigms on MVTec-AD.
-In consideration of these findings, the CBM model is trained using the Joint paradigm, unless stated otherwise in the paper, since it performs the best on three of the four evaluated metrics.
+Table~\ref{tab:results_cbm_paradigms} displays a comparison of the results obtained by the three \ac{CBM} paradigms on MVTec-AD.\@ In consideration of these findings, the \ac{CBM} model was trained using the Joint paradigm, since it performs similar to the Independent approach, but with a slightly better I-AUC.